 My proudest achievement to date would have to be winning two awards for best TV Presenter.
 Both were hugely unexpected, especially as I was up against some great names.

 If anyone wants to get into television, go for it.
 There are so many outlets nowadays and ways to put content in front of the right people, so have faith, believe in yourself, and don’t give up.

 Find your USP (Unique Selling Point) and use that as your expertise.

 Congratulations and wow so good to know!
 Based on that inspiring information, it would be perfect to now talk about the cause that’s close to your heart.
-Can you please tell us about how and why you started to learn how to sign.
-How long did it take you to learn sign language?
+Can you please tell us how and why you started to learn how to sign and how long did it take you to learn sign language?

 Once I finished musicals, I had time in between filming A Place in the Sun to be able to study BSL and it was the best thing I ever did!
 I’ve been signing for about 3.5 years now and I am skilled enough to be an interpreter!!
 BSL is a British language; we learn so many other languages in schools here, yet not one that belongs to our own country.

 What an inspiring story!
 What do you feel that you have learned about sign language?
 Would you encourage others to learn to sign?
 If yes, why?

 I’ve learned that it opens so many doors and because of knowing BSL, Deaf people feel more included.
 I believe BSL should be taught in school and everyone should at least learn the basics.